 This Christmas, I think we’ll all be wishing for the coming year to be full of dive travel adventures.
 Until then, here are a few Christmas gift ideas that help protect our oceans.
-From upcycled sunglasses to ocean-inspired jewellery and coral adoption programs.
+From upcycled sunglasses to ocean-inspired jewelry and coral adoption programs.

 Creative director and founder of Ocean Alchemy, Talia Greis, has created a collection of ocean-inspired products that aims to celebrate the beauty of the surrounding seas.